Pontic Greek music: Byzantine period

-Birds, including the eagle, were a common motif in Pontian folklore, and Greek folklore at large.
-One song, Aitén'ts eperipétanen ("An eagle flew high"), speaks of an eagle carrying the arm of an unknown soldier in its claws.
+Birds, including the eagle, are a common motif in Pontian folklore.
+One song, Aitén'ts eperipétanen ("An eagle flew high"), describes an eagle carrying the arm of an unknown soldier in its claws.
 The fallen soldier himself lies dead on the mountainside.
-The song is highly allegorical.
-Many Acritic songs from the Pontos reference struggles against outsiders and conquerors.
+Many Acritic songs from the Pontos are allegorical, referencing struggles against outsiders and conquerors.

 Another Acritic song, T'íl' to kástron ("The castle of the sun"), dates from the 1400s.
 The song is also known as To kástro tis Orĭás, ("Beauty's Castle").
-The ballad centers on a beautiful Byzantine castle with a beautiful young woman inside.
-Turkish soldiers tried and failed to take the castle for years.
+The ballad centers on a Byzantine castle with a young woman living inside.
+Turkish soldiers had tried and failed to take the castle for years.
 However, a young Pontian who had defected to the Turkish side deceived the people living in the castle into opening the gate.